 Problem: Bin collection day slips your mind

-We have all got so much to remember these days, and with council budget cuts leading to changes in services, it’s little wonder we get confused about what is supposed to be collected and when.
+We have all got so much to remember these days.
+With council budget cuts leading to changes in services, it’s little wonder we get confused about what is supposed to be collected and when.

 - Set an alarm or reminder on your smartphone to remind you to put your bin out.
 Throughout the week, set time aside to do a ‘rubbish sweep’; empty your kitchen bin, sort your recycling, and clear any trash from your car.
 This will make you far more prepared by the time bin day comes around.